FAccTRec/fatrec2018/cfp/index.md

 * a `CCS` class and keywords parts can be omitted

 However, we will not limit to this format, and will accept one of the IEEE proceedings format, the NIPS format, and the ICML proceedings format.

+### Submission site

+* Manuscripts must be submitted electronically in the [EasyChair](https://easychair.org/conferences/?conf=fatrec2018).
+* Please add your favorite track name, Position or Research, at the first keyword field.

 ## Important Dates